 SOUTHERN SECTION

+GILLESPIE

-GILLESPIE Right in the heart of coal mining country, Gillespie honors its impressive black diamond history at the Illinois Coal Museum.
+Right in the heart of coal mining country, Gillespie honors its impressive black diamond history at the Illinois Coal Museum.
 The town's main street hints at a past with eclectic stops like Miner's Restaurant, the Village Toy Chest, and Michelle's Pharmacy.
 Other sites to see are the Miner Silhouette Statue, the Interpretive Coal Mining Exhibit, the Downtown Mural, and the Historic Canna Theatre, which opened in 1921 as the Pert Theatre.
 Its ancient marquee and entrance are glimpses into its glory days.

-BENLD Bootlegging, gambling halls, and gangster hideaways are all said to be part of Benld's storied past.
+Bootlegging, gambling halls, and gangster hideaways are all said to be part of Benld's storied past.
 The unassuming town, whose name is a combination of its founder, Benjamin L. Dorsey's name, thrived as a mining town with a high immigrant population.
 Revel in the town's gangster past at Capone's Saloon, a tribute to the mobster rumored to have spent time here.
 And want a great pic opportunity?
 Check out the Holy Dormition Orthodox Parish, noted for its Italian and Russian roots.
 The current oniondomed church was built in 1915 to replace the original 1907 building.
 It is the only Russian Orthodox Parish under the Moscow Patriarchate in the state of Illinois.
+Did You Know?
+The Coliseum Ballroom, the town's main attraction that hosted the Who's Who in the Rock 'n Roll Hall of Fame, burned down in 2011.
+Built in 1924, it was considered the largest dance floor between Chicago and St. Louis.

 Enjoy Illinois Travel back to the days of yore in downtown Staunton where a new Route 66 Mural titled, "Where the Three Roads Come Together," showcases all three alignments of Route 66: 1926-1930, 1930-1940 and 1940-1977, that went through town.
 A drive through the Historic Downtown is like stepping back to what small towns used to be.
-On the old alignment of Route 66, look out for the 'Hare it Is' sign which welcomes you to Henry's Rabbit Ranch, a quirky roadside attraction and home to rabbits of the Volkswagen and furry kind.
+On the old alignment of Route 66, look out for the 'Hare it Is' sign which welcomes you to Henry's Rabbit Ranch, a quirky roadside attraction.
 This spot is a Route 66 favorite and considered a must-visit for any Mother Road enthusiast.
-If the words Cabriolet, Dagmar and Fade-aways are in your vocabulary you must check out Country Classic Cars and enjoy the 600 antique cars exhibited all under one roof!
-The family owned and run business also has a gift shop with collectables and Route 66 memorabilia.
 Then tank up at 1930s DeCamp Station, a historic roadhouse with a fascinating and somewhat colorful history that included a gambling and brothel past and a stick up by gangsters in a large black sedan.
 The former dance hall has been revived into a classic bar offering a unique dining experience.
-Did You Know?
-The town was named after a Mr. Stanton as a thank you to his donation of land for the village square.
-An error by the clerk processing the name application gave the town its Staunton spelling.
-Travel Tip: Staunton is located on the ITS-Route 66 Bike Trail with the Trailhead located at Duda Park.
+Our friend and former Illinois Route 66 Scenic Byway board member, Rich Henry, passed away on August 16, 2024, in Staunton at the age of 77.
+Rich was the beloved owner of Henry's Ra66it Ranch, a Route 66 attraction he opened in 1995 as Henry's Old Route 66 Emporium.
+In 1999, he reimagined it as Henry's Ra66it Ranch, adding rescued rabbits and Volkswagen Rabbits to create a truly unique stop on the Mother Road.
+Inducted into the Route 66 Association of Illinois Hall of Fame in 2012, Rich leaves behind a legacy of creativity and dedication to Route 66.
+Rich, you are missed!